gerarddvb/Homebridge-on-RaspberryPi/README.md

 # Homebridge on RaspberryPi

+# NOT USEABLE!!!!

-Example of Homebridge on RaspberryPi 3 (This should also work on Pi 2 and model B+, models that don’t have 40-pin GPIO should not install the webiopi patch)
+Example of Homebridge on RaspberryPi 3

-## BLABLABLA here

-This is a work-in-progress, in this setup we will use the Pixel image and desktop.
-This will change soon, I am working on a CLI only version off this setup

 ## READ: https://github.com/nfarina/homebridge